acim/go-reflex/README.md

 * RACE_DETECTOR=1 - used to turn on data race detector in the compiled binary
 * RUN_ARGS - used to add commands and flags in the call of your binary

+## Note for contributors - tagging reminder

+* `git tag -a v1.13.8-r0 "comment"`
+* `git push origin v1.13.8-r0`

+Part 1.13.8 from the example above will be used for Golang base image tag.